covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Structure.md

    <CAT name="STATION">
      <MOD name="SYSTEM">
        <LEV1 name="MyAddon">
- <!âThis is the path to the xml file.
+ <!'This is the path to the xml file.
 This setting is patched by the installer -->
          <Setting name="XMLPath" type="string" info="patched path to install.xml">
            <Val>C:\Users\ Username \Desktop\MyAddon\CFG\</Val>
          </Setting>
- <!âThis is the version of the add-on this setting is patched by the installer. -->
+ <!'This is the version of the add-on this setting is patched by the installer. -->
          <Setting name="Version" type="string" info="version nr of this addon">
            <Val>1.0.0</Val>
          </Setting>
- <!âThis node describe the main versions, this add-on belongsto.. -->
+ <!'This node describe the main versions, this add-on belongsto.. -->
          <LEV2 name="MainVersion">
            <LEV3 name="Basic">
- <!âThis setting is the license identifier for the main version.
+ <!'This setting is the license identifier for the main version.
 All these licences MUST be available, only then this add-on will be registered -->
              <Setting name="Licences" type="string" info="Licence of Main Product to identify it">
                <Val>700</Val>
              </Setting>
- <!âThis setting is the version identifier for the main version.
+ <!'This setting is the version identifier for the main version.
 By multiple versions, ONE of this licenc-es MUST be identical to the main version number, then this add-on is registered. -->
              <Setting name="Versions" type="string" info="Version of Main Product to identify it">
                <Val>2.9.0</Val>
              </Setting>